 The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a Fall semester to the records of the two successive Fall semesters.
-This is the national standard for the calculation of an institutional graduation rate.
 The rate of freshmen retained to the third Fall will be subtracted from baseline to get the percentage point change.